pachyderm/pachyderm/doc/deployment/openshift.md

 							},

 ```
-### 5. Change ClusterRoles to Roles
+### 5. (Optional) Change ClusterRoles to Roles

 You'll find two stanzas, `ClusterRole` and `ClusterRoleBinding`.
-Default Openshift security policies require you to change those to `Role` and `RoleBinding`, respectively.
+Many institutional Openshift security policies require you to change those to `Role` and `RoleBinding`, respectively.
 You can safely do a global replace of `ClusterRole` with `Role` in your text editor; there should be 3 occurrences.

 ### 6. Optional: remove the PV created during the deploy command
 If you're using a PV you've created separately, remove the PV that was added to your manifest by `pachctl deploy --dry-run`.
 Here's the example PV we created with the deploy command we used above, so you can recognize it.